unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 Power consumption is not great, around 50ma running and 20ma in sleep/stop mode.<BR>
 The CAN drivers on these boards (VP1050?) seem to have pin 8 (S) permanently connected to Gnd.<BR>
 If this is a clone of the TI SN65HVD1050, it forces "high-speed mode" and has the highest consumption (typ.
 50mA).<BR>
 Tying this to Vcc should enable "listen-only silent mode" (typ.
-6mA), which would be great combined with STM32 sleep/stop mode.
+6mA), which would be great combined with STM32 sleep/stop mode (via GPIO).<BR>
+As the CAN Driver runs on 5V and the STM32 on 3.3V, controlling the "S" pin directly from GPIO might not work.

 ## Future Work